Escrow Hold Back For Home Repairs

 Escrow Hold Back For Large Ticket Items Like Septic Systems

-One key step in dealing with real estate transactions is taking care of the septic system.
-Before closing, the septic system needs to be inspected and approved.
-If it doesn’t pass, it can delay the closing process.
+A key part of real estate transactions is checking the septic system.
+Before closing, someone needs to inspect and approve the septic system.
+If it fails, it can delay closing.

-To handle this, sellers can agree to an escrow hold back.
-This means they set aside some money to repair the septic system in a separate account while still going through with the closing.
-This way, the lender knows the repairs will happen before the buyer moves in.
+To manage this, sellers can set aside money for repairs in an escrow account while still closing the deal.
+This assures the lender that the repairs will be done before the buyer moves in.

-Typically, lenders will ask for several quotes for the repair costs and keep 150% of the highest quote in the escrow account.
-This allows for any unexpected expenses, and if there’s any money left over after the repairs, it goes back to the seller.
-The inspection itself is done by either an inspector or an appraiser.
-Once the closing is complete, both parties can feel satisfied with the outcome.
+Typically, lenders require several repair quotes and keep 150% of the highest quote in the escrow account.
+This helps cover unexpected costs.
+If there’s any money left after the repairs, it goes back to the seller.
+An inspector or an appraiser usually conducts the inspection.
+Once closing is complete, both parties can feel satisfied with the result.

 Escrow Hold Back Are Common on New Construction Homes